British Museum Act 1963 (Amendment) Bill

 Overview

 This bill amends the British Museum Act 1963, allowing the transfer of artifacts from the British Museum to other institutions.
-The transfer can be initiated by the Museum's Trustees or mandated by the Secretary of State under specific circumstances, ensuring public access and appropriate display are prioritized.
+The Trustees of the British Museum can voluntarily transfer artifacts, and the Secretary of State can mandate transfers under specific circumstances, such as improved public access or more appropriate display location.

 Description

-- Trustee-initiated transfers: The Trustees of the British Museum gain the power to transfer artifacts to other institutions for public exhibition.
-This decision must consider factors such as public access, the needs of researchers, the artifact's condition and rarity, and potential risks.
+Subsection (2) allows the British Museum Trustees to transfer artifacts to other institutions for public exhibition.
+They must consider factors such as public access, the interests of museum visitors, the artifact's condition and rarity, and potential risks.

-- Secretary of State-mandated transfers: The Secretary of State can compel the Trustees to transfer artifacts if the Secretary believes the artifact would be more accessible, appropriately displayed due to historical links with the receiving institution's location, or if the circumstances surrounding the artifact's acquisition render its retention undesirable.
+Subsection (3) empowers the Secretary of State to compel the Trustees to transfer artifacts if: (a) the artifact would be more accessible to visitors elsewhere; (b) more appropriate display is possible due to historical links with the recipient institution's location; or (c) the circumstances surrounding the artifact's acquisition make its retention undesirable or inappropriate.

 Government Spending

-The bill does not directly allocate or specify any government spending.
-Costs associated with transfers will be borne by the recipient institutions.
+The bill does not directly allocate any new government spending.
+The transfer costs would be borne by the recipient institution.

 Groups Affected